Workplace Charging Scheme explained - are you eligible and how do you claim it?

 If you’re a business, charity or public authority, you are eligible to claim the grant.

 You must have dedicated off-street parking for staff or fleet use only in order to be eligible for the grant.
+According to OZEV "All parking must be designated to the applicant, although the rest of the car park may be shared with other organisations".

 The scheme is available in England, Wales, Scotland and Northern Ireland.
 Unfortunately, the Channel Islands, Isle of Man and crown dependencies are not eligible for this scheme.